 Evidence.
 The Koori Court can consider verbal testimony or written evidence from a wide range of parties.
 These include an Aboriginal justice worker, a parole or corrections officer, a healthcare worker, a psychologist or social worker, or any other person the Koori Court deems appropriate.
 Victim(s) of the offence and family members of the accused can also be called upon to provide evidence to the Koori Court.

 Community involvement.
 When considering the charge, the magistrate will usually take advice from the Koori community representative.
-Many sanctions are therefore formed by negotiation between the two – however the magistrate has ultimate authority in deciding on sentencing.
+Many sanctions are therefore formed by negotiation between the two – though the magistrate has ultimate authority in deciding on sentencing.

 Transferability.
 At any time during a Koori Court hearing, the magistrate can order the hearing to be transferred to the mainstream Magistrates’ Court.
-This is not common, but may occur if the defendant refuses to admit guilt, contests the charge, refuses to accept instructions or is aggressive to members of the court.
+This is not common but may occur if the defendant refuses to admit guilt, contests the charge, refuses to accept instructions or is aggressive to members of the court.

 Sentencing.
 The Koori Court has the same sentencing options as the mainstream Magistrates’ Court, although it is more likely to employ sanctions other than imprisonment, such as diversionary programs and community-based orders.
 The Koori Court can impose sanctions with or without conviction.
 If a person dealt with by the Koori Court breaches the sentencing order, this breach must be dealt with by the Magistrates’ Court or a higher court – it cannot be reconsidered by the Koori Court.